awslabs/snapchange/examples/01_getpid/README.md

 This tutorial is a walkthrough of:

-    * Taking a snapshot of a target using `qemu_snapshot`
+    * Taking a snapshot of a target
     * Writing a fuzzer
-    * Watching coverage analysis and blockers
     * Using a hook to force a condition
     * Finding a crash